tristar-multicopters/FTEX-CAN-protocols/readme.md

 #endif
 ```

+Another way to bypass the obfuscation mechanism is to directly send the unlock command to the controller.
+The obfuscation will be deactivate for the duration of the controller's runtime.
+Let's say you are working on a controller with no access to an IoT module or the possibility to recompile the firmware, simply sending `0x29A4A5D0` to the CANOpen index:`0x6001`, subindex:`0x00`.

 #### Internal Obfuscation Mechanism
 The previous sections served as an overview on how to use this feature on a day-to-day basis.
 The following section explains the implementation details of this feature.